champsproject/ldds/paper/paper.md

 ## Statement of Need

 Nonlinear dynamical systems are ubiquitous in natural and engineering sciences, such as fluid mechanics, theoretical chemistry, ship dynamics, rigid body dynamics, atomic physics, solid mechanics, condensed matter physics, mathematical biology, oceanography, meteorology and celestial mechanics [@wiggins1994normally and references therein].
-There have been many advances in understanding phenomena across these disciplines using the geometric viewpoint of the solutions and the underlying structures in the phase space; for example [@mackay_transport_1984], [@romkedar_analytical_1990], [@OzoriodeAlmeida1990], [@RomKedar90], [@meiss_symplectic_1992], [@koon_heteroclinic_2000], [@waalkens_escape_2005], [@meiss15], [@wiggins_role_2016], [@zhong_tube_2018], [@zhong_geometry_2020].
+There have been many advances in understanding phenomena across these disciplines using the geometric viewpoint of the solutions and the underlying structures in the phase space; for example @mackay_transport_1984, @romkedar_analytical_1990, @OzoriodeAlmeida1990, @RomKedar90, @meiss_symplectic_1992, @koon_heteroclinic_2000, @waalkens_escape_2005, @meiss15, @wiggins_role_2016, @zhong_tube_2018, @zhong_geometry_2020.
 Chief among these phase space structures are the invariant manifolds that form a barrier between dynamically distinct solutions.
 In most nonlinear systems, the invariant manifolds are computed using numerical techniques that rely on some form of linearization around equilibrium points followed by continuation and globalization.
 However, these methods become computationally expensive and challenging when applied to the high-dimensional phase space of vector fields defined analytically, from numerical simulations or experimental data.
 This points to the need for techniques that can be paired with trajectory calculations, without the excessive computational overhead and at the same time can allow visualization along with trajectory data.
 The Python package, `LDDS`, serves this need for analyzing deterministic and stochastic, continuous and discrete high-dimensional nonlinear dynamical systems described either by an analytical vector field or from data obtained from numerical simulations or experiments.

 To the best of our knowledge, no other open-source software exists for computing Lagrangian descriptors.
-However, a variety of computational tools are available for obtaining phase space structures in fluid mechanics, such as the identification of Lagrangian coherent structures via finite-time Lyapunov exponents [@lagrangian], [@dgftle], [@lcstool], [@libcfd2lcs], [@lcsmatlabkit], [@activeBarriers] and finite-size Lyapunov exponents [@lagrangian], Eulerian coherent structures [@barriertool].
+However, a variety of computational tools are available for obtaining phase space structures in fluid mechanics, such as the identification of Lagrangian coherent structures via finite-time Lyapunov exponents (@lagrangian, @dgftle, @lcstool, @libcfd2lcs, @lcsmatlabkit, @activeBarriers) and finite-size Lyapunov exponents (@lagrangian), Eulerian coherent structures (@barriertool).
 Our goal with this software is to make Lagrangian descriptors available to the wider scientific community and enable the use of this method for reproducible and replicable computational dynamical systems.

 ## Summary and Functionalities

 The `LDDS` software is a Python-based module that provides the user with the capability of analyzing the phase space structures of both continuous and discrete nonlinear dynamical systems in the deterministic and stochastic settings using Lagrangian descriptors (LDs).
 The main idea of this method is to define a scalar valued functional called Lagrangian descriptor as the integral of a non-negative function $g(\mathbf{x}(t);\mathbf{x}_0)$ which encodes a dynamical property of a trajectory at the initial condition, $\mathbf{x}_0$.
-Different formulations of the Lagrangian descriptor exist in the literature where the non-negative function $g(\mathbf{x}(t);\mathbf{x}_0)$ is given by: the arclength of a trajectory in phase space [@madrid2009ld], [@mancho_2013], the arclength of a trajectory projected on the configuration space [@craven2015lagrangian], the $p$-norm or $p$-quasinorm [@lopesino2017], and the Maupertuis' action of Hamiltonian mechanics [@gonzalez2020].
+Different formulations of the Lagrangian descriptor exist in the literature where the non-negative function $g(\mathbf{x}(t);\mathbf{x}_0)$ is given by: the arclength of a trajectory in phase space (@madrid2009ld, @mancho_2013), the arclength of a trajectory projected on the configuration space (@craven2015lagrangian), the $p$-norm or $p$-quasinorm (@lopesino2017), and the Maupertuis' action of Hamiltonian mechanics (@gonzalez2020).
 The approach provided by Lagrangian descriptors for revealing phase space structure has also been adapted to address discrete-time systems (maps) and stochastic systems.

 Briefly, for a continuous-time dynamical system: